Forecasted Treatment Effects

 Suppose that all individuals are untreated before the implementation of the treatment at time $\tau$ and that some individuals remain untreated after $\tau$.
-Let $D_{i}=1$ if individual $i$ is untreated before and after $\tau$.
+Let $D_{i}=1$ if individual $i$ is treated after $\tau$.
 The observed outcome of individual $i$ at time $t$ is then

 As before, the parameter of interest is the average treatment effect on the treated $h$ periods after the implementation of the treatment:

 Our proposed estimator is defined as: